mindboards/ev3sources/README.md

 ## Things you will need

 * A Linux (virtual) installation.
 I used Ubuntu 13.04 on VMware Workstation, but I am sure other combinations also work.
+The reason for the Linux installation requirement is due to the case-sensitive filenames used by the Linux kernel source repository.
+Attempting to clone the source repository to a non-case sensitive file system such as Mac OSX HFS+ or Windows FAT would result in a corrupted repository.
 * Eclipse.
 I used Helios Service Release 1, but I know more recent versions will also work.
 * Java JRE (for Eclipse)
 * Code Sourcery Lite for ARM version 2009q1-203.
 You can [download here directly][4].